usnistgov/ndn-dpdk/iface/socketface/README.md

 This package implements a face using socket as transport.

+**SocketFace** type represents a socket face.
-FaceId of SocketFace is randomly assigned from the range 0xE000-0xEFFF.
+FaceId is randomly assigned from the range 0xE000-0xEFFF.
 Locator has the following fields:

 *   *Scheme* is one of "udp", "unixgram", "tcp", "unix".